How to explain UHU from UFOs to your city manager

 The goal is to fully balance and optimize these variables along with clinical factors, response times, employee satisfaction and fiscal realities.

 Accurately measuring UHU helps EMS leaders demonstrate that their systems are providing the community exceptional value — or defend their budget if need be.
-If your city manager doesn't understand UHU, you're missing an important opportunity to make your case.
+If your city manager or other stakeholders don't understand UHU, you're missing an important opportunity to make your case for additional budget for staffing, ambulances or stations.